 We recommend pants with an elasticized waistband.
 These are easily managed and encourage independence, especially during toileting routines.
-Suspenders, belts and pants with snaps and buttons often complicate the dressing process.
-All children should be dressed so they can enjoy outdoor play every day.
+All children should be dressed so they can enjoy outdoor play every day and come with closed toe sneakers..
 Non-skid shoes afford maximum safety for both indoor and outdoor activities.
 Shoes with Velcro fasteners are preferable to laces since children can close them themselves.
 For boys, kippot, or a hat, and tzitzit are required starting in the three-year-old room.